A year later: One year of care for a bedridden mother

 Last October, my mother became bedridden, a consequence of the progression of her dementia.
 Frankly, I had always dreaded the possibility of taking care of someone so fully bedridden, and everyone I knew dreaded such a state, too.
 With a year over, I guess it’s time to share how she reached the bed-ridden state and how home care for this has been this last one year.

 On a day in late September, while sitting in a chair she fell sideways at a strange angle and bumped her eye on the chair’s arm in a contortion a circus performer would have envied.
 The eye turned alarmingly bloodshot; frightened, we called the doctor who prescribed eye drops to start on and then came for a visit.
 She examined the eye with her torch and told us she didn’t think there was any deep injury, but recommended we get my mother checked up the next morning by a specialist who would have the right equipment to do a proper check.
-So next morning, there we were, at a hospital, my mother in a wheelchair, flanked by me and the girl who helps me look after her.
+So next morning, there we were, at a hospital, my mother in a wheelchair, flanked by us.

 Everyone at the hospital was very nice to us.
 The attendant who pushed the wheelchair talked sweetly to my mother, the receptionist talked sweetly, the nurse, the doctor, the doctor’s intern, all were extremely helpful.
 My mother looked piteously at them and held out her hand; by turns, they took her hands and squeezed it reassuringly.
 We confirmed that the injury was superficial, and that nothing needs to be done, and came back.

 My mother’s inability to walk worsened after that.
 She totally stopped communicating and seemed very dejected.
-The girl who looks after my mother claims that the hospital visit had disheartened my mother very much, and I tend to agree.
-Perhaps my mother took all that solicitousness as a sign of how grave her condition was.
+Apparently the hospital visit had disheartened my mother very much.
+Perhaps she took all that solicitousness as a sign of how grave her condition was.
 Perhaps she feared it was a prelude to her being abandoned–she had lost two sisters and a mother to TB when she as a child.
 Perhaps she never quite registered we had come back from the hospital.
 I have thought a lot about what could have happened, and what we could have done differently, but I can’t think of anything.

 A few days later, we noticed her wincing while passing urine.
 A checkup showed a urinary tract infection and a mild electrolyte imbalance.
 Treatment was started.